forcedotcom/sfdx-scanner/docs/_articles/en/index.md

 </div>
 <br>

-## Salesforce CLI Scanner Plug-in
+## Salesforce Code Analyzer Plug-in

-The Salesforce CLI Scanner plug-in is a unified tool for static analysis of source code, in multiple languages (including Apex), with a consistent command-line interface and report output.
+The Salesforce Code Analyzer plug-in is a unified tool for static analysis of source code, in multiple languages (including Apex), with a consistent command-line interface and report output.
 We currently support the [PMD rule engine](https://pmd.github.io/), [PMD Copy Paste Detector](https://pmd.github.io/latest/pmd_userdocs_cpd.html), [ESLint](https://eslint.org/), and [RetireJS](https://retirejs.github.io/retire.js/).
 We may add support for more rule engines in the future.

-The Salesforce CLI Scanner Plug-in creates "Rule Violations" when the scanner identifies issues.
+The Salesforce Code Analyzer Plug-in creates "Rule Violations" when the scanner identifies issues.
 Developers use this information as feedback to fix their code.

 You can integrate this plug-in into your CI/CD solution to enforce the rules and expect high-quality code.